 I’m already excited to get started on the rest of the cabinets!
 Now’s my opportunity to switch it up a bit.
 What do you think – stay with the cream or paint everything gray?

-Here’s a supply list for painting cabinets with this chalk-based paint:
+Here’s my supply list for this project:

 - Amy Howard at Home One Step Paint

 - Amy Howard at Home Sealer (I used the matte)